New York City's 3rd City Council district

 New York City's 3rd City Council district is one of 51 districts in the New York City Council.
-It is currently represented by Democrat Erik Bottcher, who took office in 2022.
+It has been represented by Carl Wilson since 2026, succeeding Erik Bottcher.
 Notable former representatives include Council Speakers Corey Johnson and Christine Quinn.

 Geography

 District 3 covers the Lower Manhattan neighborhoods of Chelsea, the West Village, Hell's Kitchen, Hudson Square, the Garment District, Flatiron, and parts of Greenwich Village, and Times Square.

 Chelsea and West Village, two of the district's main population centers, are both known as preeminent hubs for gay culture.
 Accordingly, the district has been represented by four consecutive gay councilmembers since 1992.
 The Stonewall Inn, considered to be the birthplace of gay rights in the United States, is located within the district.

 The district overlaps with Manhattan Community Boards 2, 4 and 5, and with New York's 10th and 12th congressional districts.
 It also overlaps with the 27th, 28th and 47th districts of the New York State Senate, and with the 66th, 67th, 74th and 75th districts of the New York State Assembly.